GoogleContainerTools/kaniko/README.md

 #### Pushing to GCR using Workload Identity

-If you have enabled Workload Indentity on your GKE cluster then you can use the workload identity to push built images to GCR without adding a `GOOGLE_APPLICATION_CREDENTIALS` in your kaniko pod specification.
+If you have enabled Workload Identity on your GKE cluster then you can use the workload identity to push built images to GCR without adding a `GOOGLE_APPLICATION_CREDENTIALS` in your kaniko pod specification.